 condition.
 Impact of rigid body and elastic beam.
 D'Alembert solution.

 - Bending vibration of rotating shafts.
 Matrix differential equation of

 small oscillations of rotors.
 Gyroscopic effects.
 Critical speeds.
 Forward

 - Axial warping of an open rectangular section.
 Distribution of sector area

-function and shear center calculation, 3D plot of warping.
+function, coordinates, shear center calculation, 3D plot of warping.